Other names: Dackel, Teckel, Weenie, Sausage Dog

 Physical characteristics of the Dachshund

-Long-haired subjects are very often unicolour (from red to yellow) but they can also be two-coloured (shades of black, brown, and flame-orange) or Harlequin (dark coat with grey or beige marks).
+Long-haired Dachshunds are very often unicolour (from red to yellow) but they can also be two-coloured (shades of black, brown, and flame-orange) or Harlequin (dark coat with grey or beige marks).

 Type of coat